leikingo/angular2-course/signup-form/README.md

 To notify about the changes, we use an event emitter in this listener method, to emit the changes.
 We define the `@Output()` event emitter with the name "property+Change", to allow the *banana in a box* syntax, just like for custom components.
 To mimic the `ng-valid` and `ng-invalid` functionality, we add or remove different css class like `my-invalid` when ever the value of the directive changes.

+To assign a custom directive to a template local variable, the directive must declare the `exportAs` directive attribute.
+The value of this attribute must be used when the variable is assigned: `exportAs: 'myModel'` and `field='myModel'`.